Sundar K. Vijayan: Career

 Vijayan also played a pivotal role in introducing actor Samuthirakani into Tamil cinema, by hiring him on as a copywriter during the 1990s.
 A number of directors, including Venu Arvind and Premsai, apprenticed under him during their period of training.

-In the 2000s, Vijayan collaborated with a number of lead actresses including Raadhika, Khushboo, Amala, Devayani and Meena for primetime television serials.
+In the 2000s, Vijayan collaborated with a number of lead actresses including Radhika, Khushboo, Amala, Devayani and Meena for primetime television serials.
 By 2005, he had directed over 1500 episodes.
 He was awarded a Kalaimamani award in 2009 for his work on Tamil television.